Wes1262/RetroNews/readme.md

 If you are the owner of one the archived documents and you want them removed from this repository — first of all, are you sure you want us to forget old documents that are only significant to retro computer enthusiasts?
 If you are, contact us via the [Issues](./Issues/) section and we will remove them promptly after proving your identity.
-You will be asked to send us an email from the same domain of the archived site, or via a similar method.

 ------------------------------------------------------------------------------------------------------------------------